Advice from our physiotherapist

 Carpal tunnel syndrome

-Carpal tunnel syndrome (CTS) is a common condition that occurs when the median nerve in the wrist becomes compressed.
-It often leads to pain, numbness, and loss of feeling in the thumb, index finger, and middle finger.
-The problems can be troublesome both day and night, but proper relief can relieve symptoms.
+Carpal tunnel syndrome (CTS) is a common condition that occurs when the median nerve in the wrist becomes pinched.
+It can lead to pain, numbness, and loss of feeling in the thumb, index finger, and middle finger.
+The discomfort can be bothersome both day and night, but proper relief can relieve symptoms.

 What is carpal tunnel syndrome?

 The carpal tunnel is a narrow passageway in the wrist through which the median nerve and several tendons pass.
-When the passageway becomes narrow, pressure on the nerve increases, causing pain, numbness, and sometimes weakness in the hand.
-CTS can affect both work and everyday functioning, and is especially common in people who frequently place their wrists in angled positions.
+If the space in the tunnel narrows or the tissues swell, pressure on the nerve increases.
+This can affect both the sensation in the fingers and the grip of the hand.

 Common causes & risk factors